What Is Retrieval Augmented Generation (RAG)?

 Learn More About RAGHow to Build Your Own RAG System with Llamaindex and MongoDB RAG Time

-You saw the title of my article.
 You already know that I think RAG is usually the right answer.
-So let’s approach this question a bit differently and explore the situations in which you shouldn’t use RAG.
+So let’s approach this question a bit differently and explore reasons you shouldn’t always use RAG.

 Models are slow to train and fine-tune, but once trained/fine-tuned, they are fast to run.
 It goes without saying that big models are typically slower to run than small models.